 - Have you performed similar jobs in the past that turned out well, made a profit, and informed your decisions to bid on new work?

-- Can you quickly provide updated forecasts to your banks and bonding companies during uncertain times like this?
+- Can you quickly provide updated forecasts to your banks and bonding companies?

 If you’d like an easier way to model, decide, communicate, monitor, and refine your business planning functions in an comprehensible and sustainable way across your organization, there is a subset of analytics tools that you need to learn about.
 These tools will give you and your team the speed and ability to make wise, data-driven decisions more effectively, resulting in a strong return on investment.